goto-eof/europea-library-server/README.md

 ## More

-- Currently, I do not add new changesets to liquibase (the base schema is still in definition status), so that sometimes it is necessary to drop all tables and restart the application.
+- Currently, I do not add *alter* changesets to liquibase (the base schema is still in definition status), so that sometimes it is necessary to drop all tables and restart the application.
 - During my tests (in debug mode) I noticed that the job, in order to index and extract metadata from 8.850 files in a single-thread context,